-"There have been a few weeks when we have had up to 18 people associated with our churches at the event," said Major Belinda.
-"Our youngest runner is 11, and our oldest 70."
+"There have been a few held every Saturday morning weeks when we have had up in hundreds of locations across to 18 people associated with

-The team has designed and will soon receive Red Shield-branded running shirts after an 'evangelism grant' was received for this purpose.
+The team has designed and Major Belinda and her will soon receive Red Shieldbranded running shirts after an 'evangelism grant' was received for this purpose.

-"We want to be visible in the community so people know we're here and are a loving and vibrant faith community," said Major Belinda.
+"We want to be visible in the community so people know They also encouraged their we're here and are a loving and vibrant faith community," said Major Belinda.